 - If the distribution is accepted, the coins are disbursed and the game ends.

 - If not, the proposer is thrown and dies, and the next most senior pirate makes a new proposal to begin the system again.

-- In case of a tie vote the proposer can has the casting vote
+- In case of a tie vote, the proposer can have the casting vote

 - Every pirate wants to survive